Press enter or spacebar to select a desired language.

 • Applications are received throughout the year and will be reviewed until November 1 for applying to be a part of the upcoming spring cohort.

-• Qualified applicants will be accepted and admitted upon approval by the EdD committee.
+• Qualified applicants will be accepted and admitted upon approval.

 • Applicants will be notified as soon as they are accepted.